Young Innovators Lead Africa’s Food Systems at AYuTe NextGen 2025

 “We definitely know that we are currently not able to provide enough jobs for the young people that we have in our continent,” Ifedi said.
 “Our innovative thinking is going [to be] around job creation in sectors where these youth could be absorbed.”

-Agriculture is the backbone of the economy in many places, totaling 25% or more of GDP in several developing countries.
-Engaging youth in agriculture — an available, opportune and essential sector for growth — is critical to strengthening local food systems, feeding communities and providing gainful employment opportunities for the world’s booming youth population.
+Agriculture is the backbone of the economy in many places, totaling 25 percent or more of GDP in several low- and middle-income countries.
+Engaging youth participation in agriculture — an available, opportune and essential sector for growth — is critical to strengthening local food systems, feeding communities and providing gainful employment opportunities for the world’s booming youth population.

 Despite its challenges, “agriculture still remains the biggest platform for job creation,” Ifedi said.

 While agriculture can and does have a positive effect in many countries, it remains unattractive to young people.
-Farmers across the globe regularly confront issues such as climate change, pests and invasive species, outdated farming practices and limited access to technology, all of which hinder productivity and income generation.
+Key challenges include limited access to land, low wages and unclear career opportunities in the agriculture industry.
+Farmers across the globe regularly confront issues such as climate change, pests and invasive species, outdated farming practices and limited access to new technologies, all of which hinder productivity and income generation.

-These limitations have fueled a generational disinterest in farming, with many young people viewing it as an unstable livelihood and turning instead toward urban centers to find opportunity.
+These limitations have fueled a generational disinterest in farming, with many young people viewing it as an unstable livelihood and turning instead toward urban centers to find opportunities.
+Attracting young people to the sector will require new tools, new perceptions and real-world incentives.

 Agriculture is “where the young people in Africa don’t want to go to,” Ifedi said.
 “That’s where their parents don’t want them to go, because the … impression that we have about agriculture, because of the fact that it’s not driven by technology, is that [it] is not aspirational for the youth.”

 Heifer’s research also shows that young people can be encouraged to participate in agriculture with the right support and that, despite their skepticism, many do consider it an accessible livelihood important to a nation’s development.
-And technology is pivotal to this transformation — it can help agriculture by improving both how it is perceived and its productivity.
+Technology can strengthen the way young people view agriculture and help farmers improve productivity and their ability to earn a living income.

 “Technology is how we can leapfrog,” Ifedi said.
 “Technology is how we can transform the way the agricultural sector is perceived by the average young African [and] begin to open up opportunities where we did not realize that we have opportunities before.”

-Yet, many smallholder farmers struggle with low tech adoption — which contributes to low output.
-Of the youth surveyed for Heifer’s report who are involved in agriculture, only 23% use any form of technology such as an app, SMS, website or software.
-But young people and smallholder farmers also indicated they would embrace technology if the tools were affordable and they could receive training in how to use them.
+Yet, many smallholder farmers struggle with low tech adoption, which contributes to low output.
+Of the youth surveyed for Heifer’s report who are involved in agriculture, only 23 percent use any form of technology such as an app, SMS, website or software.
+However, young people and smallholder farmers also indicated they would embrace technology if the tools were affordable and they could receive training on how to use them.

-While digital literacy for rural farmers must remain a consideration, the World Bank has reported technology to have “significant potential to improve efficiency, equity and environmental sustainability in the food system.”
+While digital literacy for rural farmers must remain a consideration, the World Bank has reported that technology has “significant potential to improve efficiency, equity and environmental sustainability in the food system.”
 And, where it is possible, we are already seeing smallholder farmers use digital tools to revolutionize their work around the world.

 “At every point, every problem being addressed through technology and innovation is a whole new opportunity for jobs to be created.” —Adesuwa Ifedi

-Heifer’s youth in agriculture report also uncovered an innovative spirit at play in Africa, with young entrepreneurs tapping tech like artificial intelligence, remote sensing, virtual reality, drone technology and a variety of precision tools to provide services to smallholder farmers.
+Heifer’s report on youth in agriculture also uncovered an innovative spirit at play in Africa, with young entrepreneurs tapping tech like artificial intelligence, remote sensing, virtual reality, drone technology and a variety of precision tools to provide services to smallholder farmers.

 “I believe that innovation coming in to create opportunities to address all of this is really where the transformation for Africa will begin,” Ifedi said.
 “And at every point, every problem being addressed through technology and innovation is a whole new … opportunity for jobs to be created for young Africans.”